-I actually struggled in School-based learning initially, not learning to read really properly until I was 11.
+I actually struggled in School-based learning initially, not learning to read really, actually properly until I was 11.
 I could read enough to fly under teacher’s radar, they assumed I ‘could try harder’, but the truth was I had missed out on learning decoding, phonetics and my life had been full of chaos at that time so concentration was a difficult skill to develop.
 Although I knew I loved learning and had wanted to be a teacher since I was 3 years old I didn’t arrive where I am through conventional channels.
-This is the kind of background that has made me a teacher who has never forgotten what it’s like to be a student; to be a child.
+This is the kind of background that has made me a teacher who has never forgotten what it’s like to be a student, or more importantly, to be a child.

-Because they are happy, social, curious and active beings they drink in their world through their senses.
+Because my children are happy, social, curious and active beings they drink in their world through their senses.
 Because they are free to learn without limitation they are free to be themselves, to enjoy life and learning, to live with joy on a daily basis.
-Their interests have become obsessions, then passions and now directions for work and career.
+Their interests have become obsessions, then passions and now their directions for work and career.

-Years of drawing daily, with no direct lessons from me, and countless cosplay costumes and 2nd hand clothes being modified have my eldest studying Applied Fashion Design and Technology at TAFE.
-She has just completed the Cert III and has enrolled in the Diploma.
-Now she is 16 and we’ll be sharing the driving as she practices for her license.
-I’ve been very impressed with how dedicated and responsible she has been with her studies, which she was more than ready for, even though the last time she was attending external classes was in 2008.
+Years of drawing daily, with no direct lessons from me, and countless cosplay costumes, 2nd hand clothes being modified and watching movies such as The Labyrinth had my eldest completing a Cert III and Diploma in Applied Fashion Design and Technology at TAFE from the age of 15.
+Now she is 18, working, volunteering to make costumes for a local musical, has been making Cosplay for commission for the past few years and she has plans to attend Uni to study Costuming for Stage and Film, which also covers props.
+I’ve been very impressed with how dedicated and responsible she has been with her formal studies, which she was more than ready for, even though the last time she was attending external classes she was 7.

 Another big love of mine is CONVERTING NATURAL LEARNING and UNSCHOOLING into Edubabble for registration.
 I dream about outcome codes!
 Sadly I’m serious!